So Others May Live

 Snowmobile Team

 One of the most important and heavily utilized teams during our winter missions, our Search & Rescue Snowmobile Team are truly local heroes.
-Ready to rock as soon as their pagers go off, This specialized team is capable of traveling in all conditions and most locations throughout our beautiful Deschutes County.
-Not only can this team set up a landing zone for Airlink to extract an injured person they are able to operate utility machines which can transfer people, gear, subjects, passengers and most anything else that needs to move over snow.
-The Snowmobile Team is a group of dedicated snow mobilers who are committed to train for any snow and terrain condition.
+Ready to go at a moment’s notice, this specialized team can travel in all conditions and locations throughout our beautiful Deschutes County.
+Not only can this team find lost subjects and provide medical care, but they also set up a landing zones to extract an injured persons and are able to operate utility machines which can transfer people, gear, subjects, passengers.

-It is the amazing sponsors that help this team keep their machines and equipment and most importantly, their training, up to the standards that it takes to execute a rescue operation in extreme conditions!
-From rescuing an injured subject off a trail or sending teams deep into the back country for search scenarios, this team is responsible for saving lives.
+Your donations help this team keep their machines and equipment and most importantly, their training, up to the standards that it takes to execute a rescue operation in extreme conditions.

 Mission

-The purpose of the Deschutes County Search & Rescue Snowmobile Team is to safely access the Back country and snowmobile trail systems for efficient contact to injured or lost subjects as well as provide winter snow mission transportation of gear, volunteers and subjects, or for other transport needs.
+The purpose of the Deschutes County Search & Rescue Snowmobile Team is to safely access the backcountry and snowmobile trail systems for efficient contact to injured or lost subjects as well as provide winter snow mission transportation of gear, volunteers, and subjects, or for other transport needs.

 Ski Team